JeffreyLuo333/ElectronicErhu/README.md

 ## Project details
 This section provides a detailed, step-by-step guide to constructing an electronic Erhu, outlining the entire process from start to finish.

 This project is inspried by a [DIY e-Erhu project](https://oshwhub.com/Dr.Zhang/edrum_copy_copy).
-The microprocessor utilized in the initial project has reached its end-of-life (EOL), necessitating updates to the circuit design to accommodate a newer version of the [processor (ESP32S)](https://docs.ai-thinker.com/en/esp32).
+The microprocessor ESP32 utilized in the initial project has reached its end-of-life (EOL), necessitating updates to the circuit design to accommodate a newer version of the processor [ESP32-S](https://docs.ai-thinker.com/en/esp32).
 Furthermore, the software requires additional refinement to generate MIDI outputs that more precisely capture aspects such as pitch, timbre, dynamics, and the articulation of notes.

 ### Architecture